This article attempts to outline a set of possible strategies for removing data from active use in your workspaces.

 - Fixes to ETL or LDM have changed the data

-Typically, a single ETL graph maps to a single dataset in a project, so you can design deletion strategies on a per-dataset basis.
+Typically, a single ETL graph maps to a single dataset in a workspace, so you can design deletion strategies on a per-dataset basis.

 You may decide to use different strategies for deleting data on each dataset, depending on the types of data, uses, and data volume.
 In some cases, a dataset does not need to be designed for deletion.